BlockFutureTech/kortho-docs/intro.md

 - Quality projects can participate in KorTho global roadshow activities free of charge
 - Ketu Lab will open technological ecological resources and match high-quality developers with ecological partners for win-win cooperation

-## Risk alert
+## Risk Warning
-- All users and developers can participate in the test environment and subsequent stages of KorTho for free.
-There is no charging scenario
+- All users and developers can participate in KorTho's test environment and subsequent phases for free.
+There is no charge.
-- You must distinguish between the test environment and the main network environment.
+- Be sure to distinguish between the test environment and the main network environment.
 The assets generated by the test environment do not have any value.
-Beware of counterfeit currency fraud
+Beware of fake currency scams.
-- KorTho basic chain will announce authorization, promotion and other cooperation through the official social platform.
-Developers and users should check carefully to avoid losses
+- KorTho will announce authorization, referrals and other cooperation through official social media platforms.
+Developers and users should check carefully to avoid losses.
-- Check the official website (https://www.kortho.org/) to avoid phishing of the private key.
+- Be sure to check the official website (https://www.kortho.org/) to avoid phishing your private keys.